-Standard Cost Sharing - Standard cost sharing is cost sharing other than preferred cost sharing offered at an in-network pharmacy.
+Standard Cost Sharing - Cost sharing other than preferred cost sharing offered at an in-network pharmacy.
+This means you will have a higher cost share from non-preferred in-network pharmacies.

-Standard In-Network Pharmacy - An in-network pharmacy that offers; covered drugs to members of our plan at higher cost-sharing levels than apply at a preferred in-network pharmacy.
+Standard In-Network Pharmacy - An in-network pharmacy that offers covered drugs to members of our plan at higher cost sharing levels than apply at a preferred in-network pharmacy.

-Step Therapy - A utilization tool that requires you to first try another Part D or Part B drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.
+Step Therapy - A utilization tool that requires you to first try another Part B drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.

-Supplemental Security Income (SSI) - A monthly benefit paid by Social Security to people with limited income and resources who are disabled, blind, or age 65 and older.
+Supplemental Security Income (SSI) - A monthly benefit paid by Social Security to people with limited income and resources who are disabled, blind or age 65 and older.
 SSI benefits are not the same as Social Security benefits.